oslabs-beta/StratosDB/README.md

 ### Information Modal

-A dedicated modal (located on the Left Sidebar) guides our first time users through our application's features in detail and provides more information about StratosDB
+A dedicated modal (located on the Left Sidebar) guides first time users through the application's features in detail and provides more information about StratosDB

 <center>
 	<img